 You may worry about choosing a company and having a bad claims experience.
 You may worry about your rates increasing even after you change companies.
 And what happens if you choose coverage types and levels that aren’t right for your situation?
 Insurance can be complex, but you can learn how to find the best car insurance company for your needs.
 Bankrate is here to help.

 How to choose the best car insurance company

 Although almost every state legally requires drivers to carry auto insurance, the company you choose, the coverage types you select and the coverage levels you purchase are personal to your situation.
 Every driver has unique needs, but insurance carriers also have different strengths.
 When shopping for the best car insurance company for your unique circumstances, there are numerous factors to consider, and the emphasis placed on each factor depends on what you need as an individual.
 Bankrate can show you how to navigate the car insurance shopping process.

 1. Determine your unique needs

-2. Find providers within your area
+2. Find insurance providers that meet your requirements

 3. Check trusted third-party ratings

 You can use verified third-party ratings available to take the guesswork out of finding companies with strong customer service and financial strength ratings.
 Using third-party data in your research provides a more well-rounded approach to choosing a provider and gives you unbiased data for your review.

 Rankings such as ones from J.D.
 Power provides independent, unbiased ratings regarding the customer experience with popular car insurance providers.
 AM Best is another example of a third-party company that further analyzes an insurance carrier’s performance.
 Specifically, AM Best reviews a carrier’s historical financial health and strength, which may give you peace of mind if a carrier has a track record of paying claims.

 4. Consider the experience